-- 7.17 The reduced risk level has been attributed to a group of products that, as a result of inherent features, make the likelihood of their being used for money laundering purposes at the lower end of the risk range.
+- 7.27 Some groups of products, due to their inherent features, are extremely unlikely to be used for money laundering purposes.
+Some of these are recognised by the Money Laundering Regulations as attracting Simplified Due Diligence [See Regulation 9(8)].
+Others, such as Compulsory Purchase Annuities are considered part of the pensions product.
 The table below shows these products in their respective categories of protection and pensions.
-The table also shows a number of the typical features (or restrictions) of each product, which serve to limit their potential as money laundering vehicles and so qualify them for this risk level. - 7.18 Risk levels attributed to generic products in this section are intended for guidance only.
+The table also shows a number of the typical features (or restrictions) of each product, which serve to limit their potential as money laundering vehicles and so qualify them for this risk level. - 7.28 Risk levels attributed to generic products in this section are intended for guidance only.
 Firms should consider whether their own branded versions of these generic products have features that either reduce or increase this indicative risk level.